techb/TechBot/README.md

 Logging has been added, you can log all, or filter phrases or words.
 This is done in the irc.config file usign CSV.
 Look at the config file for an example.

+##Issues
+I need to develope a better way to handle sending things via sendIrc().
+Maybe force nick and chan to be used or at least addressed in the addons?

 ###TO-DO
  - Start adding channel op things such as flood control and user logs (diff with host mask and last seen kinda things).
  - Timed things, such as random or certian points, post an update for something.